 How Patents Differ from Copyrights and Trademarks

-The term "intellectual property" broadly refers to ideas and concepts that are unique and potentially valuable, such as an invention or a work of fiction, and the determination of who (or which entity) owns these ideas and/or concepts.
-If you own intellectual property, it means you have the rights to manufacture or license an invention; use a certain distinguishing mark on your packaging or commercials; or publish copies of creative works (such as sound recordings or books).
+The term "intellectual property" broadly refers to ideas and concepts that are unique and potentially valuable, such as an invention or a work of fiction, and the determination of who (or which entity) owns these ideas or concepts.
+If you own intellectual property, it means you have the rights to manufacture or license an invention, use a certain distinguishing marks on your packaging or commercials, or publish copies of creative works (such as sound recordings or books).
 Businesses and individuals also may license intellectual property from the owner without owning it.

 Definition of a Patent

 A patent is a property right granted by the U.S. Patent and Trademark Office (USPTO).
 A patent holder may exclude others from using, making, or selling an invention for a limited time.
 As long as the applicant pays the applicable maintenance fees, the exclusive right for utility and plant patents lasts for a term of 20 years from the application date.
 The exclusive rights granted for a design patent lasts for 14 years from the date of the grant.

 There are three types of patents: utility, design, and plant.

 - Utility patent definition: Granted for new, nonobvious, and useful inventions for processes, machines, manufactures, composition of matter, or if the invention makes an improvement on a previous invention.

 - Design patent definition: Granted for new and original ornamental designs of a manufactured product.
 The appearance of the object receives protection instead of its functionality.